-The TRX Gold Tanzania Limited’s primary asset is its interest in the Buckreef Gold Project, a joint venture that is 55% owned by one of the Company’s subsidiaries (TRX Gold Tanzania Limited) and 45% is owned by the State Mining Corporation (“STAMICO”), a Governmental agency of Tanzania.
+The operator of the Buckreef Gold Project is Buckreef Gold Corporation Limited, a joint venture that is 55% owned by one of the TRX Gold’s subsidiaries (TRX Gold Tanzania Limited), and 45% owned by STAMICO, a Governmental agency of Tanzania.

 - subscription is required.